Ductless Air Conditioner and Ductless Heat Pump Systems

-If your house does not have ductwork (“i.e. is ductless”) you might think or have been told that it would be impossible to have whole home air conditioning installed.
+Ductless air conditioning and ductless heat pump systems are quickly growing in popularity, and that is no surprise.
+If your house does not have ductwork you might think or have been told that it would be impossible to have whole home air conditioning installed.
 That was a correct assumption not too long ago when there weren’t effective systems that could be installed in houses with either forced hot water heating or completely electric heating systems.

-However, the days of having to use bulky, drafty, energy inefficient air conditioners or electric or baseboard heating in each and every room you want to heat or cool are over, even if your home does not have ductwork!
+However, the days of having to use bulky, drafty, energy inefficient cooling or electric or baseboard heating in each and every room you want to heat or cool are over, even if your home does not have ductwork!

 Recently, new systems called ductless air conditioners have been brought to the consumer market.
 Now you can have central air no matter how your home is currently heated and whether or not you have existing ducts.
-These ductless air conditioning units are as quiet as a breeze, and are far more energy-efficient than other systems.
+The ductless air conditioning units are as quiet as a breeze, and are far more energy-efficient than other systems.
 They can cover your whole house, while being zoned with multiple thermostats so you can control the temperature differently in different parts of your house.
+Their cousins, ductless heat pump systems, also provide the same benefits in providing warmth.

-Ductless air conditioners are practically invisible to the eye.
+A ductless air conditioner or ductless heat pump is practically invisible to the eye.
 It is likely that you’ve been in a house with one and not even known it.
 The small (one to three-inch) holes where the cool air will be delivered can be located high on your walls, low to the ground, or anywhere in between.
-The rest of the system is smaller than a conventional furnace and can be installed in a crawl space or basement.
+The rest of the ductless air conditioner system is smaller than a conventional furnace and can be installed in a crawl space or basement.
 There are no visible features in your rooms except the small holes where the cool air flows.
+(And your system can also be a ductless heat pump which provides heating as well – more later)

-As ductless air conditioning systems grow in popularity, there are more qualified installers around.
-It is important to be sure that your installer has experience with these systems and has installed it in homes similar to yours.
-Ask the prospective installer how many ductless air conditioners he or she has installed, and ask for references.
+As ductless air conditioning and ductless heat pump systems grow in popularity, there are more qualified installers around.
+It is important to be sure that your installer has experience with ductless air conditioner and ductless heat pump systems and has installed it in homes similar to yours.
+Ask the prospective installer how many ductless systems he or she has installed, and ask for references.

-Ductless air conditioners will increase the resale value of your home – in fact, in some areas older homes do not sell at all if they are not capable of whole home cooling or are stuck with expensive electric heating.
-So the next time you are carrying that bulky window box unit up a flight of stairs, going into a blazing hot room where the current air conditioner cannot reach, or looking at an electric bill that seems too high, think about the fact that you could have comfortable and quiet whole home ductless air conditioning system.
+A Ductless air conditioner (and/or ductless heat pump) will increase the resale value of your home – in fact, in some areas older homes do not sell at all if they are not capable of whole home cooling or are stuck with expensive electric heating.
+So the next time you are carrying that bulky window box unit up a flight of stairs, going into a blazing hot room where the current cooling system cannot reach, or looking at an electric bill that seems too high, think about the fact that you could have comfortable and quiet whole home ductless air conditioning or ductless heat pump system.

-We will be providing the most up-to-date news and information about ductless air conditioning including split systems and individual units.
-Included will be the advantages, cost, and parts associated with ductless air conditioning.
-We will also provide customer feedback about ductless air conditioning systems.
+We will be providing the most up-to-date news and information about ductless air conditioning and ductless heat pumps including split systems and individual units.
+Included will be the advantages, cost, and parts associated with a ductless air conditioner or ductless heat pump.
+We will also provide customer feedback about ductless systems.
 If you live in a home without built-in ducts and have previously been told or just assumed that installing whole home cooling would be close to impossible, you will be surprised to hear about the potential of these exciting systems.

-There are many advantages of ductless air conditioning systems, even if your house does have ducts.
+There are many advantages of ductless air conditioning and ductless heat pump systems, even if your house does have ducts.
 Conventional systems may not be your choice even if you can have either.

 - The first and perhaps most significant advantage of these systems are their small size.
 They can be easily zoned to cool individual rooms using split systems.
-While conventional ducted systems often do two zones at most, ductless air conditioners can easily have as many as four or five indoor air handling units which can create four or five zones.
+While conventional ducted systems often do two zones at most, a ductless air conditioner or ductless heat pump can easily have as many as four or five indoor air handling units which can create four or five zones.
 All of this still only requires one outdoor unit!

 - These systems also naturally save energy.
 Ducts, especially if they run through hot attics and crawl spaces naturally lose energy in getting you your cool air.

-- Finally, these systems are more aesthetically pleasing than other types of central air, and they provide more safety and security.
-How easy would it be for someone to push in a window air conditioner and get into your house?
-Ductless air conditioners only require a three-inch hole.
+- Finally, these systems are more aesthetically pleasing than other types of central air or heating, and they provide more safety and security.
+For example, how easy would it be for someone to push in a window box and get into your house?
+A ductless air conditioner only require a three-inch hole.

-Ductless air conditioners are a great product for those with houses without ducts, increasing comfort and resale value.
-However, even those with ductwork might be tempted to put in a ductless air conditioning system as well!
+A ductless air conditioner or ductless heat pump is a great product for those with houses without ducts, increasing comfort and resale value.
+However, even those with ductwork might be tempted to put in a system as well!

 Here is more information about Energy Star Ratings of Ductless Systems